-How do you decide on where to put your money?
-You want to save but you also want to live a little.
-Don’t forget bills!
+How do you decide where to put your money?
+You want to save, but you also want to live a little.
+Don’t forget the bills!
 And what do you do with expenses that you are anticipating?

-The best way to budget your money is to decide before you receive it where each dollar will go.
+The best way to budget your money is to decide before receiving it where each dollar will go.
 This is a combination of various budgeting system- and it works!

-The best way, in my opinion, to keep track of your money is to divide it into separate categories as soon as you get it.
-Some will tell you to take out the money and put it in a labeled envelop, hence the term “Envelope system” but in the modern era I suggest you open several sub accounts and just deposit the money in there in these modern days on online banking and virtual envelopes and buckets.
+In my opinion, the best way to keep track of your money is to divide it into separate categories as soon as you get it.
+Some will tell you to take out the money and put it in a labeled envelope, hence the term “Envelope system.”
+Still, I suggest you open several sub-accounts and just deposit the money in there in these modern days on online banking and virtual envelopes and buckets.

-CapitalOne360, (https://captl1.co/2vl8R8a) for example, allows you to have many savings accounts that can be named whatever you want and can be accessed easily from your computer or phone.
+CapitalOne360, for example, allows you to have many savings accounts that can be named whatever you want and can be accessed easily from your computer or phone.
 You can transfer money directly from your main checking account, so it’s easy to divide your paycheck.
 However, you can only withdraw 5 times a month from each savings account so keep track.
-If you do put purchases on your credit card, pay a bunch at a time, instead of each individual transaction so that you don’t use up your withdrawal limit.

 Basically, you divide your paycheck every month (or 2 weeks) into these categories and transfer them into the corresponding accounts.
-Some will be a fixed amount monthly and some will percentages.
+Some will be a fixed amount monthly, and some will be percentages.

 So… this is how it works….

 Charity- 10% right off the top.
 No need to think about this one.
-Put it another checking account or savings account and you can give it out as needed.
-When there is money in your Charity account you can feel comfortable giving a decent donation to a charity of your choice or be able to sponsor your niece in her ride-a-thon or give to a friend in need.
+Put it in another checking account or savings account, and you can give it out as needed.
+When there is money in your Charity account, you can feel comfortable giving a decent donation to a charity of your choice or be able to sponsoring your niece in her ride-a-thon or give to a friend in need.

-Transportation- Take your gas bill or bus costs and figure out how much you spend approximately each month.
+Transportation- Take your gas bill or bus costs and figure out how much you spend approximately every month.
 Put that amount each month into an account and roll it over if there are leftovers.
-This makes sure that if one month you use more gas than you have extra money in the account to pay for it.
-If you have fixed transportation expenses, i.e. bus card, then you can combine this with your bills account.
+This makes sure that if you use more gas in one month, you have the extra money in the account to pay for it.
+If you have fixed transportation expenses, i.e., a bus card, you can combine it with your bills account.

-Regular Maintenance- If you own a car or a house you should also put some money in here for maintenance.
-If you put in a small amount each month then when you need maintenance done on your car or home then you will have the money for it.
+Regular Maintenance- If you own a car or a house, you should also put some money in here for maintenance.
+If you put in a small amount each month, you will have the money for it when you need maintenance done on your car or home.
 Car problems don’t need to mean an emergency.
-(Although I am using a car and home as an example here, you can set up accounts for anything that you have that needs regular care).
+(Although I am using a car and home as an example, you can set up accounts for anything that needs regular care).

-Coming soon- This is the account that is for very short terms savings.
+Coming soon- This is the account that is for very short-term savings.
 You can also call this a holiday account.
 This is for things that come up every once in a while but not regularly.
-Examples are holidays, birthdays, weddings, and semi-big purchases that you will need or want, ex new computer or phone.
-Saving for these things mean that you don’t have to borrow or put money on a credit card when these expected expenses come up.
+Examples are holidays, birthdays, weddings, and semi-big purchases that you will need or want, ex a new computer or phone.
+Saving for these things means that you don’t have to borrow or put money on a credit card when these expected expenses come up.

 Clothes- This is the same idea as the “Coming soon” account.
-Put aside money each month for clothes, shoes and accessories.
+Put aside money each month for clothes, shoes, and accessories.
 Although you may not shop each month, the money rolls over so you can shop freely when you want.
-This can also help you take advantage of sales- during an off-season you can buy clothes on sale without guilt because you have the money put aside for it!
+This can also help you take advantage of sales- during the off-season, you can buy clothes on sale without guilt because you have the money put aside for it!

-Food/Discretionary- This account is for all the food, toiletries and day-too-day spending.
+Food/Discretionary- This account is for all the food, toiletries, and day-to-day spending.
 This money can stay in your checking account because this is the money that you are spending every day.
 Again, if you have leftover money, roll it over into the next month.
-Having a set amount to spend on these items will make sure that you stay within your budget.
-When the money is running low-stop spending!
+Having a set amount to spend on these items will ensure that you stay within your budget when the money is running low-stop spending!

-This system is not new, it has been around for a while.
-I suggest (as written above) utilizing different online account instead of having actual envelopes that may get lost.
+This system is not new.
+It has been around for a while.
+I suggest (as written above) utilizing different online accounts instead of having actual envelopes that may get lost.
 This is why it’s a Modern Envelope Budgeting System- we no longer rely strictly on cash to survive.
 We need to be able to have our budgeting system work for online purchases and stores that don’t take cash as well.

 The second exciting thing is Credit Cards.
-Many credit cards give great cashback or rewards for suing them.
-If you put a bill on your credit card THAT YOU ALREADY AHVE THE CASH FOR IN YOUR ACCOUNT you can get point and cashback while still staying out of debt and in control of your spending.
+Many credit cards give great cashback or rewards for using them.
+If you put a bill on your credit card THAT YOU ALREADY HAVE THE CASH FOR IN YOUR ACCOUNT, you can get points and cashback while still staying out of debt and in control of your spending.

 The Modern Envelope System!